Akisa112/getmepizza/README.md

 ## HACKATHON NOTES FOR MORALIS JUDGES:

+Built with these tracks in mind:

+- Polygon: ReFi, Best UX.
+- Binance: Social & Entertainment.
+- Fantom: DeFi++.

 Moralis functions have all been placed in /pages/libs/moralis.ts as exports/hooks.

 Moralis EVM API is used: